Coroner's Office

 • Observership Program | Application Form

-Due to privacy issues and sensitive nature of cases, the Skagit County Coroner’s Office has discretion on who it accepts to the internship and can limit how many interns it accepts.
-Applicants should apply only if they are seriously interested and/or actively pursuing a death investigation or similar career.
-Applicants must be able to devote a large amount of time and flexibility to participate in the program.
+Due to privacy concerns and the sensitive nature of cases, the Skagit County Coroner’s Office has discretion over whom it accepts into the internship program and may limit the number of interns.
+Applicants should apply only if they are genuinely interested in, or actively pursuing, a career in death investigation or a related field.
+Participants must be able to dedicate a significant amount of time and demonstrate flexibility to fully engage in the program.

 UNPAID INTERN QUALIFICATIONS: